B&R PCs vulnerable to PixieFail attack

 0/1

-WORKAROUNDFor APC910 (no patch available): restrict network access to these devices using firewall rules, disabling unnecessary network services, and isolating the device on a segmented OT network
+WORKAROUNDFor APC910 (no patch available): restrict network access to the device using firewall rules or network segmentation; allow only trusted engineering workstations and plant systems to communicate with the device

 Schedule — requires maintenance window